-Our staff will work with you to process the necessary forms.
-On average, this process takes between 20-30 minutes on your first visit.
+We are here to work with you to process the necessary forms.
+On average, you can expect this process to take between 20-30 minutes.
+By filling out the forms ahead of time this will greatly reduce the time in-person with our staff.